Compost Trial FAQ

-We have been collecting buckets weekly on Friday mornings with buckets put out at the kerbside by 8am.
-There will be a review of this at the end of our compost trial, and the day for collection may change pending feedback.
+We have been collecting buckets weekly on Monday mornings with buckets put out at the kerbside by 8am.

 How do I keep food scraps and will it smell?

 We recommend having a little compost bin or caddy in your kitchen and filling it with your scraps.
 Once this is full take it and empty it into the bag in the kerbside bin we have provided.
-Keep this in a cool place with lid closed.
+Keep this in a cool place with lid closed (ie – under your house).
 If you are concerned about smell you can place the scraps in the fridge or freezer and pop them into your bin on the day you put it out.